alexgo-io/alexlab-doc/docs/product-features/surge/how-to.md

 ## 🗳️ Voting for Emissions

-During the voting phase, users can vote for their preferred liquidity pools to influence the distribution of `$ALEX` rewards.
+During the voting phase, users can vote for their preferred liquidity pools to influence the distribution of $ALEX rewards.

 ### Step 1: Open the Surge Voting Section
 After the registration cut-off, go to the [Surge App](https://app.alexlab.co/surge) and click `Vote for Emissions`.
 <figure><img src="../../.gitbook/assets/surge/surge-vote.png" alt=""><figcaption>Voting interface</figcaption></figure>

 ### Step 2: Allocate Your Voting Power
-Your voting power is based on your `$ALEX` and `LiALEX` holdings.
+Your voting power is based on your $ALEX and `$LiALEX` holdings.
 - Choose how to distribute your votes among the available pools.
-- Pools with more votes receive a higher share of the `$ALEX` rewards.
+- Pools with more votes receive a higher share of the $ALEX rewards.

 ### Step 3: Submit Your Vote
 Click **Cast Votes** to finalize your selection.